computermaster0101/Collatz/README.md

 While the Collatz Conjecture is easy to understand and has been tested for vast numbers, it remains unproven whether this sequence indeed always reaches 1 for every positive integer or if there are exceptions.
 This unsolved problem continues to intrigue mathematicians and computer scientists.

-### Key Observations
+## Key Observations

 1. Any two odd numbers, when multiplied, will result in an odd number.
 2. Any even number can be divided by 2 repeatedly until it becomes odd.
 3. Any odd number, when increased or decreased by 1, will become even.

-### Another Perspective: Odds Only
+## Another Perspective: Odds Only
 While exploring the Collatz Conjecture, it's fascinating to note that every number, when passed through the Conjecture's logic, eventually becomes even.
 Similarly, any even number can be repeatedly divided by 2 until it becomes an odd number.
 This observation opens up a different angle of analysis: what happens when we focus exclusively on odd numbers within the Collatz sequence?

-### The "exposeOdds.py" Script
-In pursuit of this perspective, I've created the "exposeOdds.py" script, which you can find in this repository.
-This script is designed to extract and analyze the behavior of odd numbers in the Collatz sequence, offering a unique insight into their progression and patterns.

-### Why Examine Odd Numbers?
+## Why Examine Odd Numbers?
 Simplicity: By narrowing our focus to odd numbers, we simplify the Collatz Conjecture's sequence while still maintaining its core characteristics.

 Potential Insights: Examining odd numbers exclusively may reveal hidden patterns, cycles, or behaviors that are not immediately evident when considering the entire sequence.

 Reduced Complexity: This approach reduces the number of points for review, potentially making it easier to identify and analyze specific trends.

+## The "exposeOdds.py" Script
+In pursuit of this perspective, I've created the "exposeOdds.py" script, which you can find in this repository.
+This script is designed to extract and analyze the behavior of odd numbers in the Collatz sequence, offering a unique insight into their progression and patterns.

-### How to Use the "exposeOdds.py" Script
+## How to Use the "exposeOdds.py" Script
 To explore the behavior of odd numbers within the Collatz Conjecture using the `exposeOdds.py` script, follow these steps:

 1. **Input Options**: You have two options for input: